 Chamomile is a perennial herb that is used for several herbal and homeopathic remedies for humans and horses.
 It is part of the Asteraceae family and in the past centuries was first used as a sleep aid for humans and has even been documented to help with stomach problems in horses.
 It can be a calming agent for horses but is perfectly safe for them.

 Chamomile can treat various conditions from the skin to nerve problems as well as treat digestive problems like colic and the sours.

 Colic can range from a mild stomach upset and gas to a severe intestinal problem so being on the alert for signs of colic can help treat it before it gets to the severe stage.
-There are some natural herbs in your pasture that can help but due to location and season, they are not always available.
+Some natural herbs in your pasture can help, but due to location and season, they are not always available.

 Natural Herbs That Help Colic in Horses and General Health

 - Meadow Sweet – anti-inflammatory

 Main Cause of Colic in Horses